openmob/openmob/README.md

 Please refer to the [requirements.txt](requirements.txt) for the necessary python library.

 ## Authors and acknowledgment
-We will add this part later shortly.
+We will add this part later shortly. \n
-Haoran Zhang (supervisor)...
+Haoran Zhang: ... \n
+Dou Huang: \n

 ## License
 OpenMOB is released under the MIT license.
 Please refer to [LICENSES](LICENSE) for the careful check.